elisa-tech/ks-nav/README.md

 **NOTE:** Defaults  are designed to make the tool work out of the box, if the executable is placed in the Linux kernel source code root directory.

+# TODO
+* currently, kern_bin_db scans only the kernel binary image.
+Loadable modules are not considered, which means that symbols defined in modules are not considered.
+A useful extension would be to scan modules in a given kernel tree and add symbols to the database.
+* in relation to the previous, it would be useful to track the symbol source (kernel image/module).
+The database does not currently support this feature, which means that the database schema needs to be adapted.
+* Indirect calls ate difficult to follow, but the place in the source where they are called can be easily spotted.
+It makes sense to note this place for future automated/manual investigations.
+In addition, it makes also sense to reserve a place in the same row of the same table for a field that links another table, where possible references are kept.
+In this way, the future nav version can expand indirect calls as a finite number of calls.